triplepoint/web_development_vm_how_to/docs/php_nginx_vm.md

 # Todo
 - mysql config
-- phpmyadmin (this should probably live on a separate VM)
+- PHPMyAdmin (this should probably live on a separate VM)
 - the `eth1` interface doesn't have a static IPV6 address.
 Need to research how to do that.
-- look into an ssl cert for the default nginx config (not just per project)
-- on server errors, nginx just throws ugly 500 response
+- on server errors, Nginx just throws ugly 500 response
-- scriptify everything (puppet, chef, vagrant?)
-- Come up with the production server variant of all this (should be similar)

 # Notes and References